KaneHammond/Google-Drive-Api/README.txt

 you are able to access your drive.
 The Drive.py code will require a credentials file which must be downloaded from Google, it will be an option after you enable your Google API via the given link.
 This file may have a long crazy name, you must rename
-it: credentials.json and save it to the GoogleDrive folder.
+it: credentials.json and save it to the GoogleDrive folder. @#**NOTE: When installing this on a remote device, remember to add the credentials as part of the package.
+Without the base credentials (.json) file, you will not be able to create a pickle file for login!**#@

 2) Run Drive.py-
 The modules.py section provided in the folder should provide you with all the files